 Popcar is an app that lets drive-in moviegoers order food and drinks with ease.
 The items can be delivered to users' cars or get picked up at the snack bar.
 Menus are unique to the venue—but in this project I mainly focused on providing service to moviegoers at the Mansfield Drive-in Theatre & Marketplace.
 The app offers a comprehensive menu with accessible text features and search filters for food allergens or other dietary restrictions.
 Users can enjoy savings by entering promotional codes at checkout or signing up for discount programs.
 Users can manually enter in their payment information or use digital wallet integration for speedy and secure checkouts.
-This app is free to install and use with no hidden fees or confusing subscriptions to manage.

 My Role & Responsibilities

 I worked solo on this project, taking on the responsibilities of a UX Designer and UX Researcher.
 I drew sketches, designed wireframes, rigged prototypes, conducted user interviews and usability tests, synthesized data, and crafted this portfolio.
 I also illustrated icons and the Popcar logo.